 This family shows how they use the dining and living rooms as homeschool areas, from Dragonfly Days

-When creating a classroom, 2 important rules apply: (1) Don’t be limited by examples you see; and (2) Never feel pressured to duplicate what anyone is doing.
+When creating a classroom, 2 important rules apply: (1) don’t be limited by what you see; and, (2) never feel pressured to duplicate what anyone is doing.

 The truth is, homeschool spaces should be uniquely you!
 You could not function well in someone else’s home, just as they could not function well in yours.